richardeast/pongcljs/README.md

 A game of Pong / Air Hockey, written in Clojure/Script

 ## Usage
-I will have a playable version on line eventually.
+I will have a playable version on-line eventually.
 If you can't wait until then, use the following instructions -

 To run locally, you must have [Clojure](https://clojure.org/) and [Leiningen](https://leiningen.org/) installed Clone from git.